JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - `.push()` method is the first method associated with arrays and it allows you to "PUSH" or add a value to the end of an array. i.e. `arrays.push("value")` will add "value" at the end of your array. `.push()` will return the new length of the array, after adding the value you give it.
 - The `unshift` method allows you to add a value to the start of the array.
 I.e. `arrays.unshift`.
 The `shift` method allows you to remove a value at the start of the array and return it back to you.
 - `.pop()` method allows you to remove the last element and returns this element back to you.
 You don't need parameters into this
 - `indexOf()` can tell you what number in the string the value is that you want.
 I.e. `console.log(friends.indexOf("Steven"));`.
 If an element is not in there, it will be -1 in the console.
+You likely need to pop this one in the console.log.
 - To find out if an element is in the array or it isn't, you can use the `.includes()` method.
 I.e. `console.log(friends.includes("Steven"));` this will come out in 'true' if it is in there, 'false' if not.
 - Common example of `.includes()` is in if/else statements.
 I.e. `if (friends.includes("Steven")) {console.log("You have a friend called Steven");` would be true.